royerlab/dexp/README.md

 ```

 ## Deconvolution:
-Deconvolvesstacks using a simulated PSF.
+Deconvolves stacks using a simulated PSF.
 Right now we only support the optics of
 our SimVew type light sheet (0.8 NA objectives wth custom magnfication.)
 ```
 Usage: dexp deconv [OPTIONS] INPUT_PATH